almien1/forKathryn/your-notes.md

 data (i.e. a class used as a struct) so that we can forward-declare it to avoid the circular dependencies.

+#### Deposit

+At some point we're going to have to decide on a currency format, but for now let's start with [0-9]+ just to get the basics working.

+Probably ought to do this one to a fairly complete level before copying it to create withdraw classes, as they will be extremely similar (but would a base-class be too confusing?)

+The message looks a bit weird with just a plain number - maybe just use a £ sign for now and discuss it at the next stakeholder meeting.

+Currently the [0-9]+ is protecting us against invalid input, but if that ever changes, then we'll need some exception handling around the std::atol.  **TODO** this might need an extra pre-validate function in command classes - see discussion in `BankCommandDeposit::handleInternal`

+Requirements question: is a deposit of £0 valid?

+**TODO** something weird with the debug console - it can't display the £ symbol‽‽‽ Is there some way to choose the code page for the console?
+It does the same thing when running from a DOS prompt.

 # Next steps:

+- Sort out the mess in BankCommandDeposit::handleInternal
 - main() is getting large enough to make it a class.
 Maybe remove the "part 1" stuff?
   (or create a branch from when it was first working)